What’s in the boooox?! Here’s how you get to inboxzero.

 Don’t keep your important tasks in your inbox because sooner or later you will think that “all emails are created equal”.
 And I don’t have to tell you they are not.
 How do I create a task from an email?
 For example, if a bookkeeper sends me an email to find this lost invoice (and I immediately know it will take me at least 15-30 minutes to locate that paper, or at least, that’s my estimation), this is what I do.

-1. I reply to my bookkeeper immediately that I will do it on Wednesday 1pm, (the bookkeeper is happy right away, and knows this will be done)
+1. I reply to my bookkeeper immediately that I will do it on Wednesday 1pm, (the bookkeeper is happy right away, and knows this will be done) (in line with step #5, reply quickly)

 2. Inside that email I put a little hashtag so that I can locate this particular email later ex. #INAinvoice123 (if you would like, you can color it in white, so that the other recipient doesn’t see it, or just write some code understandable only to you)